-Patients with several common conditions – including a lumbar disc herniation, degenerative disc disease, lumbar radiculopathy, sciatica, lumbar spinal stenosis, postherpetic neuralgia and facet/synovial cysts – may benefit from an epidural injection.
-For these and other conditions that can cause acute or chronic pain, an epidural steroid injection may be an effective nonsurgical treatment in itself or may aid in surgical planning.
+Patients with several common conditions – including lumbar disc herniation, degenerative disc disease, lumbar radiculopathy, sciatica, lumbar spinal stenosis, postherpetic neuralgia and facet/synovial cysts – may benefit from an epidural injection.
+An epidural steroid injection may be an effective nonsurgical treatment in itself or may aid in surgical planning.

-Typically a local anesthetic is injected into the skin, numbing the area where the epidural needle is placed.
-Patients may experience a mild discomfort but should not experience severe pain during the procedure.
+A local anesthetic is injected into the skin, numbing the area where the epidural needle is then placed.
+Patients may experience mild discomfort but should not experience severe pain during the procedure.

 The procedure can last anywhere from 10 to 20 minutes and requires the patient to lie prone, if possible, to allow for X-ray guidance (fluoroscopy).
 After the procedure, you can sit, stand, and walk as usual after a short period of monitoring.